“Therefore, to him who knows to do good and does not do it, to him it is sin.”

 to him who knows to do good

-The businessmen of James cannot plea ignorance of God’s sovereign plan for their businesses for God previously exposed them to the principle of dependence on God in all things.
+The businessmen of James cannot plead ignorance of God’s sovereign plan for their businesses, for God previously exposed them to the principle of dependence on God in all things.
 The word “knows” means to have a settled knowledge of something, not knowledge in the process of learning.

 The word “good” portrays what is qualitatively good, worthy of honor, upright, morally excellent.
 “Good” connotes the intrinsically good — goodly, fair, beautiful, excellent, surpassing, suitable, honorable, praiseworthy.
 It can adapt to circumstances and purposes.
 The “good” circumstance here is the good of operating in the will of God.

-Knowledge of God’s principles implies responsibility to apply truth to experience.
+Knowledge of God’s principles implies the responsibility to apply truth to experience.

-The sin of pretension of knowing God’s will and not doing it is presumptuous sin.
-Knowledge of God’s Word without the application of it to experience will eventually distort even our knowledge of it.
+The sin of pretension of knowing God’s will and not doing it is a presumptuous sin.
+Knowledge of God’s Word without applying it to experience will eventually distort even our knowledge of it.
 It is possible to cauterize our soul by dabbling in divine truth.
 Knowledge of divine viewpoint will not benefit us unless we answer it with practice.

 Jn 13:17, “If you know these things, blessed are you if you do them.”